Cafe and Office building

 Two Foxes Singing, known as Nunpa, is an Occupational Therapist, community leader, and youth advocate.
 With his life partner of 20+ years, Nunpa and Damon founded AntFarm in 1997.
 Damon continues to provide support for staff and programs, while Nunpa serves as the Executive Director overseeing our Café & Bakery, grants & funding, accounting, and systems administration.

 As a community member in Estacada, I see the struggles that our youth are having in and outside of schools.
 In my journey toward adulthood, many people influenced my life with direction and encouragement to get me to where I am today.
-I made an intentional choice to leave the field of teaching to work at AntFarm, so I could focus on the social and relational side of mentoring youth.
-During this career transition and upon many hours of reflection and meditation, I discovered that my dream is to sit with youth without my primary focus being academics or sacrificing my family time.
+I made an intentional choice to leave the field of teaching to work at AntFarm, so I could focus more on the social and relational side of mentoring youth.
+During this career transition and upon many hours of reflection and meditation, I discovered that my dream is to sit with youth.
 In doing so, I now have the ability to offer youth my full attention, so they become the most important person to me in that moment.
 In my family, Sisu is a word we use as a litmus test for grit.
 I can now provide youth with the opportunity to find Sisu.
 This takes time, and now I have that time with them.

 Chris Stanton is a veteran teacher, outdoor guide, and youth mentor.
-He comes to AntFarm with 20 years of teaching experience and working with middle school and high school age students within the additional after school clubs and programs he has started.
-At AntFarm, Chris serves as the Estacada Community Manager spending most of his time in the middle and high schools, as well as, making connections between the community and their needs.
+He comes to AntFarm with 20 years of teaching experience working with middle school and high school age students.
+In the additional after school clubs and programs he has started.
+At AntFarm, Chris serves as the Director of Programs and Services spending most of his time in Estacada at the YouthHub and within the middle and high schools, as well as, making connections between the community and their needs.

 When I was a struggling new mother, I sought out the help of a non-profit breastfeeding group.
 I was so thankful for the support, I wanted to give back to others.
 I became a volunteer supporting other mothers and that organization for 10 years.
 Realizing the importance of non-profits and volunteering, I also started helping at a local horse rescue where I continue to volunteer today.
 My passion for non-profits and volunteering led me to AntFarm.
 I see lives positively impacted daily from AntFarm’s program: satisfied customers, accomplished tutors, excited youth, thankful community members, and fulfilled employees.
 I am so grateful to contribute my skills to and be a part of this incredible organization.

-As our Director of Human Resources and Administration, Anne brings to AntFarm the skills and knowledge to keep us organized and following policies and procedures.
-Anne and her team are in charge of human resources, marketing and public relations, administrative services, risk management, facilities management, and quality management.
+As our Director of Human Resources and Operations, Anne brings to AntFarm the skills and knowledge to keep us organized and following policies and procedures.
+Anne and her team are in charge of human resources, internal operations, risk management, facilities management, quality management, and training and development.

 I have bounced around different industries in my career – steel warehouse & fabrication, telemarketing, microbrewery, large equipment design & manufacture, coaching & consulting, and landscaping to name a few.
 I’ve only ever really enjoyed it when I was around missions aimed at development and progress, rather than simple products & services that were profitable.
 The constant for myself has been the desire to help an organization be as successful and efficient as possible.
 I feel much more fulfilled when I’m around a team that is contributing to others’ success.
 A piece of advice I once received was “when you are going to make a major life change, make sure you’re running towards something, rather than just away from something else.”
 I can definitely say that I am happily running toward AntFarm.